List of coffee processes

 Acetic process

-Description: Acetic acid is added to a fermenting pulped cherries and agitated to promote their growth.
+Description: Acetic acid is added to pulped cherries and agitated to promote microbial growth.
+Acetic flavors on their own can be considered a vinegar-ey defect, but this process aims to control that effect to enhance complexity.

 Rarity: Rare